forwardemail/forwardemail.net/app/views/faq/index.md

 * **DataPacket**: SOC 2 compliant (contact DataPacket directly to obtain certification), enterprise-grade infrastructure provider (Denver location).
 Details: <https://www.datapacket.com/datacenters/denver>

 Forward Email follows industry best practices for security audits and regularly engages with independent security researchers.
+Our infrastructure and codebase have been independently audited by [Cure53](https://cure53.de/), with the full report available at \</pentest-report\_forward-email.pdf>.
 Source: <https://forwardemail.net/technical-whitepaper.pdf#page=36>

 ### Do you use TLS encryption for email forwarding